Eufaula National Wildlife Refuge: Facilities

-Lake Eufaula offers several activities including boating and fishing.
+Lake Eufaula offers several activities including boating, fishing, and kayaking.
 Additionally, there is a seven-mile (11 km) auto-tour trail, two observation towers, and a walking trail.
 Lakepoint State Park borders the Eufaula NWR on the Alabama side of the river, near the city of Eufaula.
+Kayak Eufaula is located inside the welcome center of Lakepoint State Park offering kayak rentals and guided tours.